renzlozada/Data_Professional_Breakdown/README.md

 ## Problem Statement

-This dashboard helps the airlines understand their customers better.
-It helps the airlines know if their customers are satisfied with their services.
-Through different ratings, they get to know their improvement area, & thus they can improve their services by identifying these area.
-It also lets them know the average delay & departure time, thus since by using this dashboard they have identified this problem, they can further work on factors responsible for these unwanted delays.

-Since, number of neutral/dissatisfied customers (almost 57 %) are more than satisfied customers (around 43 %), thus in all they must work on improving their services.

-Also since average delay in arrival & departure both is 15 minutes, thus they must try to reduce it.
+This dashboard helps break down the Data Professionals in the Industry.
+It helps the different salary ranges and satisfactory ratings given by our Data Professionals.
+Through different rating, we get to know if they are happy with their current salary or if they would like improvement on their career.
+This Dashboard also shows the most common Programming Language and Analytical Tools they use for their daily tasks.

 ### Steps followed